 However, this is not a proper tactic.
 When studying extremes, excluding the most extreme observation is rather irrational.
 The suggestion here is to check the measurement conditions to see if it reflects a measurement error.
 Once this possibility is excluded, the outlier should be kept in the data set and the fitting methodology described in section 9.2 should be kept unchanged.
-The K-moments framework and in particular the use of K-moments for order q = 1 is the most robust in the presence of outliers.
-This does not mean that the model would not be affected by outliers-this would not be logical.
-An illustration is given in Digression 9.E, where we also discuss the difference by considering or not the highest observation.
+The K-moments framework and in particular the use of K-moments for order q=1 is the most robust in the presence of outliers.
+This does not mean that the model would not be affected by outliers-this would be unreasonable.
+An illustration is given in Digression 9.E, where we also discuss the difference when accounting for or excluding the highest observation.